-Let's consider the first option first: the option of rejecting the first premise of every sorites argument.
+Let's consider the first option first: the option of rejecting the initial premise of every sorites argument.

 This is the simplest but also the most drastic response to sorites arguments.
-This involves, for example, denying that a 7-foot man is tall (and that he is tall for a man, and tall for a ...), that a man with one hair is bald, etc. Since we can set the values of the relevant quantities however we like in the first premise of a sorites argument, this fairly clearly involves denying that anything is bald, tall, etc. Yet more generally, this involves saying that no vague predicate - i.e., no predicate that admits of borderline cases - really applies to anything.
+This involves, for example, denying that a 7-foot man is tall (and that he is tall for a man, and tall for a ...), that a man with one hair is bald, etc. Since we can set the values of the relevant quantities however we like in the first premise of a sorites argument, this involves denying that anything is bald, tall, etc. More generally, this involves saying that no vague predicate - i.e., no predicate that admits of borderline cases - really applies to anything, i.e. they are empty.

-This looks pretty clearly like a last-ditch solution; before adopting such an extreme view, we should want to see if there are any better options.
+This looks pretty clearly like a last-ditch solution.
+In the same way that nihilism was a clean but drastic solution to the problem of material constitution, we should want to see if there are any better options before settling for solution (A).